Keyboard shortcuts

 Overview

 A test spy is a type of test double used in unit testing.
-It provides the same interface as the production code, but allow you to set outputs before use in a test and to verify input parameters after the spy has been used.
+It provides the same interface as the production code, but allows you to set outputs before use in a test and to verify input parameters after the spy has been used.

 #[autospy] generates a test spy object for traits.